The Public-Private Partnership Law Review: USA

 In the case of some states, the procuring authority is permitted to offer a stipend.
 Where this is permitted, the stipend is customarily paid to the extent that the unsuccessful proponents agree to assign or license their work product related to their bid to the procuring authority, which can then incorporate it into the project at hand or other projects.

-It is customary in the US for the procuring authority to require both evidence of availability of financing as part of the proponents' bids (most commonly the requirement is to deliver financing commitments) and bid security to guarantee that, if selected as preferred proponent, it will enter into the PPP agreement and do what is necessary to achieve commercial close.
+It is customary in the US for the procuring authority to require both evidence of availability of financing as part of the proponents' bids (most commonly the requirement is to deliver financing commitments) and bid security to guarantee that, if selected as the preferred proponent, it will enter into the PPP agreement and do what is necessary to achieve commercial close.

 iii Evaluation and grant

 Evaluation criteria vary from state to state.
 In some cases, a specific set of factors must be evaluated.
-In others, the generic best value for money test (in addition to satisfying the technical requirements of the project) is used.
+In others, a generic best value for money test (in addition to satisfying the technical requirements of the project) is used.

 Some jurisdictions, such as Texas, have incorporated the sharing of usage risk through the use of shadow tolls in public-private projects.
 In most revenue-risk deals, the public entity will retain a share of revenues and thus share the risk to some extent.